thor-project/OrcidResolver/README.md

 on the first name.
 The variants "U", "U H", "U.H.", "U. H.", and "U." are also supported.

-The project also includes an ORCID iD validator that validates the checkum of the given ORCID.
+The project also includes an ORCID iD validator that validates the checksum of the given ORCID.
 It can be used as follows:

 ```java